inakineitor/touch-bar-utility/README.md

   <strong>Beware</strong> This package only works with Atom Beta v1.19
 </div>
 <br>
-An Atom package that allows you to assign custom actions to Touch Bar buttons.
+An Atom package that allows you to assign custom actions to Touch Bar components.

 ## Usage
 1. Go to File → Settings → Packages